KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 *Parallel hole collimator.*
 :::

-Fig. [14](#fig:collimator_calc) shows the cross section of a parallel hole collimator with septa length {math}`T` and septa spacing {math}`a`.
+[](#fig:collimator_calc) shows the cross section of a parallel hole collimator with septa length {math}`T` and septa spacing {math}`a`.
 At a distance of {math}`H`, a radioactive point source is located.
 If the collimator would really absorb all photons except those propagating exactly perpendicular to the detector, then the image would be a point.
-However, fig. [14](#fig:collimator_calc) shows that photons propagating along slightly inclined lines may also reach the detector.
+However, [](#fig:collimator_calc) shows that photons propagating along slightly inclined lines may also reach the detector.
 Therefore the image will not be a point.
 Because the image of a point is characteristic for the system, such images are often studied.
 By definition, the image of a point is the *point spread function* (PSF) of the imaging system.

 Assume that the thickness of the septa can be ignored, that {math}`H` is large compared to the length of the septa {math}`T`, and that {math}`T` is large compared to {math}`a`.
 We will also ignore septal penetration (i.e. gamma-photons traveling through the septa instead of getting absorbed).
 The light (e.g. 140 keV photons) emitted by the source makes the septa cast a shadow on the detector surface.
 In fact, most of the detector is in that shadow, except for a small region facing the source.
 We will regard the center of that region, immediately under the source, as the origin of the detector plane.
 The length of the shadow {math}`s` cast by a septum on the detector is then